 Another solution is this: First acknowledge that you have weaknesses, both in skills and in knowledge.
-Second, admit that you’re ignorance hurts not only the product or website, but the team itself.
+Second, admit that your ignorance hurts not only the product or website, but the team itself.
 Third, get help in hiring experts for roles you are not familiar with, and go out of your way to involve them, and their perspective, in your decision making process.
 Deliberately hire first rate strong willed people to represent disciplines that you tend to undervalue.
 Force yourself to be on the top of your own game, and to make sure it’s not bias and ignorance that drive you, but good judgment refined by divergent perspectives.

 Small esoteric note that probably isn’t worth reading: Originally this essay’s opening paragraph made (mis)use of the term law of averages, implying that half of all managers were below average in quality, when more accurately I should have stated half of all managers were below the median level of managerial quality.
 I replaced this phrase instead by referring to the normal distribution, which I believe applies to managers, diffusing the whole mean/average/median fiasco.
 You see, unexpectedly, my originally inaccurate use of the term “average” unleashed a torrential flood of, shall we say, unkind feedback in my general direction, regarding my misuse of terminology.